CFSRgroup/TestGit/README.md

   2.Become a contributor of this project.
   3.Try to commit and push your own python file(any content) to this repository.
     Please leave your signature in python file.
+If you have any troubles during the testing, please contact the author of documentation